wikihouse/viewer-experiments/display-wikihouse-stepup1/readme.md

 <input type=button value='Source code on GitHub' onclick=window.location.href='http://github.com/wikihouse/viewer-experiments/tree/gh-pages/display-wikihouse-mallet2'; />

-This demo reads the StepUp_1.dxf file obtained from the WikiHouse Commons and translates the data into Three.js meshes.
-The data is displayed in the browser.
-Clicking on a mesh toggles its position from unassembled to assemble and back.
-Buttons are available to reset all components to start position or to assembled position.
-Every time a component is clicked the display notes details regarding the component.

-You should be able to rotate, zoom and and pan the structure using your pointing device or one, two and three fingers.

-The DXF file was translated from AutoCAD 2007 DXF back to AutoCAD R12 DXF using LibreCAD.
-A future revision will directly read data in AutoCAD 2007 DXF format.

-No attempt has been made to create a 'pretty' rendering.
-The current focus is on creating a lively and informative presentation of the assembly process.

-Currently the assembled position are being input 'by eye' with the help of the limited closest vertex 'snap' point being displayed on screen.
-With each new revision, the process should become increasingly automated.

 ### Build Series
 The 'Build' series of files may grow into the specialty of creating new objects that are forks/clones/mini-me's